-Further, EB-5 is available for people born in any country around the world.
-The quota is based on country of birth, not country of citizenship hence why we are seeing long delays for clients from China.
+EB-5 is available for people born in any country around the world.
+The quota is based on country of birth, not country of citizenship.
+That’s why we are seeing long delays for Chinese applicants.
 The E-2 on the other hand is based on country of citizenship.

 Green cards obtained through EB-5 (and green cards obtained through any other category) subject the foreign national to U.S. taxation on worldwide income.
 E-2 visa holders can avoid taxation on worldwide income by reducing the number of days that they spend in the USA.
 International tax planning by credible and experienced professionals is essential.

 The E-2 visa processing times vary depending on the location of the American consulate that is reviewing the application but an average is typically from one week to a few weeks.